Pouyadevsecops/mongo-cluster/README.md

  ```
  Use this compose on your 3 server.

-## 3. All of database servers must have conncetion to eachother:
+## C. All of database servers must have conncetion to eachother:

   Config /etc/hosts:
   ```bash